Periodic Anderson model with Holstein phonons for the description of the Cerium volume collapse: Model and Method

 With the goal of understanding the volume collapse transition, in this work we focus exclusively on the Kondo regime and investigate the effect of the electron-phonon coupling in the conduction band.
 In particular we calculate the total free energy to construct the phase diagram and demonstrate the first order phase transition.
 We find that even though our electronic model agrees with the Kondo volume collapse scenario in the absence of phonon coupling, the introduction of phonons induces several interesting phenomena reminiscent of the Mott transition scenario.

-We solve this model by using the dynamical mean field theory ~\cite{DMFT_1996}, with the continuous time quantum Monte Carlo (CT-QMC)~\cite{PhysRevB.76.035116} as our impurity solver.
-We get the CT-QMC program from F.F.
-Assad.
+We solve this model using the dynamical mean field theory ~\cite{DMFT_1996}, with the continuous time quantum Monte Carlo (CT-QMC)~\cite{PhysRevB.76.035116} as our impurity solver.
 Since we are using a hypercubic lattice in our DMFT approximation, the bare electron DOS is Gaussian.
 Due to the fact that cerium does not display a sharp feature in the DOS near the Fermi surface, such as a flat band or a van Hove singularity, it is unlikely that the choice of DOS will affect our goal of investigating the qualitative effect of electron-phonon coupling.
 Finally, we use the maximum entropy method \cite{jarrell1996bayesian} to extract the spectral functions from Monte Carlo simulation data.
-The program that implements maximum entropy method is from Mark Jarrell.